pelletencate/rails-param_cryptable/README.md

 end
 ```

+## Possible future features

+- SPECS!!!
+- Salting / padding, to decrease the chance of "guessability"
+- Initializion script that adds a key to the credentials
+- Integration with ActiveRecord and/or URL helpers so you don't have to call `encrypt`

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.